 Starting a Snow Blower

-First off might be helpful to know that all engines struggle to start in colder temperatures, and the reason is simple, colder temperatures mean the air is denser – denser, meaning there is more oxygen in the air.
+First off, it might be helpful to know that all engines struggle to start in colder temperatures, and the reason is simple: colder temperatures mean the air is denser – denser, meaning there is more oxygen in the air.

-And you’ll see why that’s a problem when you understand how a snow blower carburetor works.
+And you’ll see why that’s a problem when you understand why oxygen levels are essential to starting an engine.

-And it’s your carburetor’s job to make sure this ratio is just right.
-Your carburetor is a precision instrument, and it’s been factory tuned to measure and mix air to fuel to a precise proportion.
+And it’s your carburetor’s job to ensure this ratio is correct.
+Your carburetor is a precision instrument, and it’s been factory-tuned to measure and mix air to fuel to a precise proportion.

-A gas engine is said to be running in one of these three conditions:
+A gas engine is said to be running in one of these three states:

-- Running lean – Too much oxygen in the mix
+1. Running lean 18:1 – Too much oxygen/not enough gas in the mix.

-- Running rich – Too much gas in the mix
+3. Running rich 12:1 – Not enough oxygen/too much gas in the mix.

 Choke